hsyntes/authentication-authorization-security/README.md

 ## Password Reset

 Offer a secure password reset functionality that involves verifying the user's identity through a password reset email or other verification methods.

+## Authentication Middleware

-Authentication Middleware: Use middleware to authenticate requests.
+Use middleware to authenticate requests.
 This middleware should check for valid authentication tokens, verify session cookies, or implement other authentication mechanisms.

 ## Authorization